Sparadri/lb_web/readme.md

 4. switch in reducer depending on the action type, reducer can choose to return a new piece of state.
 5. updates application state

+### Middleware
+* Middlewares are functions that takes an action and depending on the action, can choose to do things before they reach reducers (logs it, stops it).
+Like a doorman or a gatekeeper.
+Middleware can modify actions.
+* redux-promise is a famous middleware package on redux

+### React Router
+* react router decides, based on the url, which component to render

+// FLOW IS THE FOLLOWING: CONTAINERS > ACTIONS > REDUCERS > ROOT REDUCER (STATE OF APP)
+// redux is in charge of managing our application state
+// component state different from application state
+// application state is formed by our reducers
+// for each key of our COmbineReducers, we assign 1 reducer
+// each reducer is responsible for changing our application state over time
+// action sends action to reducers